The triangulation complexity of fibred 3-manifolds: Normalising almost normal surfaces

 \begin{proof} The proof follows from the definition of isotopy along an edge or face compression disc, \refdef{IsotopyAlongEdgeComprDiscHandle}.
 See Figures~\ref{Fig:CanonHS-EdgeIsotopy} and~\ref{Fig:CanonHSDiscIsotopy}.

 \end{proof}

 We now consider the cases excluded in the above lemma.

-\begin{lemma}[Edge or face compression in 0-handle] Suppose $S$ is an almost normal or nearly normal surface, and $S'$ is a nearly normal surface obtained from $S$ by isotopy along an edge or face compression disc $D$, with $\bdy D = \alpha \cup \beta$ as in Definitions~\ref{Def:EdgeComprDiscHS} and~\ref{Def:FaceComprDiscHS}.
+\begin{lemma}[Edge or face compression in 0-handle] Suppose $S$ is an incompressible almost normal or nearly normal surface with no 2-sphere components, and $S'$ is a nearly normal surface obtained from $S$ by isotopy along an edge or face compression disc $D$, with $\bdy D = \alpha \cup \beta$ as in Definitions~\ref{Def:EdgeComprDiscHS} and~\ref{Def:FaceComprDiscHS}.
 If $\alpha$ lies entirely in the interior of a 0-handle of the canonical handle structure of $S$, then the isotopy taking $S$ to $S'$ transfers the canonical handle structure of $S$ to the canonical handle structure of $S'$. \end{lemma}

 \begin{proof} The assumption of the lemma implies that $\alpha$ lies in a disc in $S$ with boundary lying in a 0-handle of $\mathcal{H}$.
 The isotopy from $S$ to $S'$ takes this disc to a corresponding disc in $S'$.
 Hence, the 0-handle of the canonical handle structure containing $\alpha$ is sent to a 0-handle of $S'$, and all the other handles remain unchanged. \end{proof}